apache/spark/python/docs/source/development/contributing.rst

 Fields
 ~~~~~~

-**Error class**
+**Error condition**

-Error classes are a succinct, human-readable representation of the error category.
+Error conditions are a succinct, human-readable representation of the error category.

-An uncategorized errors can be assigned to a legacy error class with the prefix `_LEGACY_ERROR_TEMP_` and an unused sequential number, for instance `_LEGACY_ERROR_TEMP_0053`.
+An uncategorized error can be assigned to a legacy error condition with the prefix `_LEGACY_ERROR_TEMP_` and an unused sequential number, for instance `_LEGACY_ERROR_TEMP_0053`.

 Invariants: